If you are seeking experienced attorneys in Nevada or Utah call us today for a FREE Consultation!

 Exemplary damages are not automatically given.
 Instead, the victim, or plaintiff, must first be entitled to an award of compensatory damages, restitution, or nominal damages.
 As explained above, the offending party must act with malice.
 Even if those requirements are met, the amount that can be awarded for exemplary damages is not unlimited.
 The exemplary damages must be proportionate to the actual damages.

-Since exemplary damages are not automatically awarded, and because it is ultimately up to the jury to decide whether they are awarded in a given case, it is important to hire a lawyer if you believe your case is one that may involve exemplary damages.
+Since exemplary damages are not automatically awarded, and because it is ultimately up to the jury to decide whether they are awarded in a given case, it is important to hire a personal injury lawyer if you believe your case is one that may involve exemplary damages.

 Now, if you are involved in an accident and your lawyer tells you that you have a good case for exemplary damages, you will not have to ask the question “what are exemplary damages?”.
 Rather, you may be able to teach your lawyer a thing or two.